What is that valve on my propane tank?

 Propane tanks make grilling easy and convenient.
 In most cases, grilling is a pleasant way to spend a summer evening or weekend outdoors with family and friends.
 There have been few problems with propane tanks in these situations, but the potential for problems exists, as it does with any source of energy.
 To reduce the possibility of these problems, follow these steps:

-If the tank becomes corroded or looses its collar ring (the carrying handle) or its foot ring (the support ring on the bottom), replace the tank immediately.
+- If the tank becomes corroded or loses its collar ring (the carrying handle) or its foot ring (the support ring on the bottom), replace the tank immediately.

 With these simple precautions, you can continue to count on your propane grill to provide a safe and convenient way to grill.